MirageC79/HevORT/definesize.md

----
-layout: page
-title: Define the size of your HevORT
-permalink: /instructions/definesize/
----

 # Defining the size of your HevORT

 Big print area always sound good and something you need, but lets figure out what size you need.